 MODERN PROGRAMS GEARED TOWARD THE NEEDS OF THE 21ST CENTURY DESIGNER AND ILLUSTRATOR

-Our challenging and rigorous degree programs for Graphic Design and Digital Arts are meant to get you hands-on from the very first day of class - because we believe our designers need to be creating to learn the most.
+Our challenging and rigorous degree program in Digital Arts is meant to get you hands-on from the very first day of class - because we believe our illustrators need to be creating to learn the most.
 Our thoroughly modern curriculum will keep you on the leading edge of design technique, theory, and execution - and you’ll have a portfolio worth bragging about before you know it!

-Graphic Design and Digital Arts: Illustration Degrees FAQ’s
+Digital Arts: Visual Development and Illustration Degree FAQ’s

 Yes, and at SFUAD, our Digital Arts program is what industry professionals call “the program they wish they had.”
 Start honing your creative skills from the first day of class, while also learning the ins and outs of the industry, participating in professional opportunities, and creating a dynamic portfolio – our internships are required, so industry experience is a guarantee!